WalletMesh/walletmesh-packages/README.md

 4. Commit and push your changes
 5. Create a pull request

-The changeset bot will automatically check if you've included a changeset when modifying packages.

 ### Publishing

-The release process is fully automated through changesets and GitHub Actions:
+The release process is automated through changesets and GitHub Actions:

-1. **Change Management** (.github/workflows/changeset-bot.yml)
-   - Runs on pull requests
-   - Checks if package changes include a changeset
-   - Ensures version management consistency
-   - Changesets capture the type of change (major/minor/patch)

-2. **Automated Publishing** (.github/workflows/publish.yml)
+1. **Automated Publishing**
    - Monitors the main branch for merged changesets
    - Automatically creates a "Version Packages" PR that:
      - Aggregates all pending changesets